Thiswind-Learning/My-Python-programming-exercises/my_100_Python_challenging_programming_exercises.md

 ------------------------------------------

 ------------------------------------------
-Question 23
+No. 23
-level 1
+LVl 1

 Question:
-Write a method which can calculate square value of number
+Write a method which can calculate square value of number.

 Hints:
 Using the ** operator

 Solution:
 ```python